connexcs/docs/customer.md

 ## Searching Customers

-Users can search anything about a **Customer** by writing the query in the **Search** text field.
+You can search anything about a **Customer** by writing the query in the **Search** text field.
 You can search for a name, IP address, users.

 ## Editing Customers